Division of Bradfield

 The Division of Bradfield is an Australian electoral division in the state of New South Wales.
+It is located on Sydney's North Shore.
+Since 2025, it has been held by independent MP Nicolette Boele.

 History

-Bradfield was created in the 1949 expansion of Parliament, and was named in honour of Dr John Bradfield, the designer of the Sydney Harbour Bridge.
+Bradfield was created in the 1949 expansion of Parliament, and was named in honour of John Bradfield, the designer and builder of the Sydney Harbour Bridge.
 Its first member was Billy Hughes, a former Prime Minister of Australia and the last serving member of the first federal Parliament.
 The bulk of the seat was carved out of North Sydney, which Hughes represented from 1923 to 1949.
-After Hughes, its best-known member was Brendan Nelson, a minister in the third and fourth Howard Governments and the federal Leader of the Opposition from 2007 to 2008.
-The current Member for Bradfield, since the 2009 Bradfield by-election, is Paul Fletcher, a member of the Liberal Party of Australia.
+After Hughes, its best-known member was Brendan Nelson, a minister in the third and fourth Howard governments and the federal Leader of the Opposition from 2007 to 2008.
+It was represented from the 2009 Bradfield by-election until 2025 by Paul Fletcher, a member of the Liberal Party of Australia.
+Since 2025, it has been represented by independent Nicolette Boele.

-Located in the traditional Liberal stronghold of Sydney's North Shore, Bradfield has been in Liberal hands for its entire existence, and for most of that time has been reckoned as a very safe Liberal seat.
-Indeed, most of the territory covered by the seat has been represented by centre-right MPs since Federation.
+Located in the traditional Liberal stronghold of Sydney's North Shore, Bradfield had until 2025 been in Liberal hands for its entire existence, and for most of that time has been regarded as a very safe Liberal seat.
+Most of the territory covered by the seat had been represented by centre-right MPs since Federation.

+While Labor historically runs dead on the North Shore, Bradfield is particularly hostile territory for Labor; the party has never come anywhere close to winning the seat.
 The Liberal hold on the seat has only been even remotely threatened twice.
-Af a 1952 by-election triggered by Hughes’ death, the Liberals were held to 58 percent of the two-party vote–the only time that Labor has come anywhere close to winning the seat.
-Even in 1952, the Liberals still won more than enough primary votes to retain the seat without the need for preferences.
+At a 1952 by-election triggered by Hughes' death, the Liberals were held to 58 percent of the two-party vote.
+Even then, the Liberals still won more than enough primary votes to retain the seat without the need for preferences.

 In the 2022 federal election, Voices of Bradfield-endorsed independent candidate Nicolette Boele slashed the Liberal margin in the seat from 16.56% to 4.23%, turning Bradfield into a marginal seat on a two-candidate preferred basis for the first time in its history, amid the collapse of Liberal support in the North Shore.
+The swing against the Liberals was enough to drop the Liberal margin in a "traditional" two-party contest with Labor to 56 percent, the first time the seat has been marginal against Labor.
 The Liberal primary vote plummeted to 45.05%, the first time the Liberal Party received less than 50% of the primary vote in Bradfield.
-The primary vote swing against the Liberal Party of 15.28% was also the largest in the country.
+The Liberals lost 15.28% of their primary vote, the largest swing in the country.